 "That can be whether it's a Zumba class or a game of rounders after they've dropped the kids off.
 That's the approach we need to take - what works for them," she said.

 "It's having a good spread on offer.
 For example, some girls may well not like doing very traditional hockey, tennis or athletics, others might, so for those who don't want to, how about considering maybe gym, ballet, cheerleading?
 It's not just schools, it's clubs, it's being innovative.
-Actually looking at our women and our girls and asking, 'What do they want?' "'Not unfeminine'
+Actually looking at our women and our girls and asking, 'What do they want?' "

 She also stressed that women "don't have to feel unfeminine".